Roelanb/d3-excelgrid/excel-grid/DEPLOYMENT.md

 ## Configuration

+### wrangler.toml
 The `wrangler.toml` file contains your deployment configuration:
 - Project name
-- Build output directory
+- Build output directory (`dist`)
+- Compatibility date

+### Custom Headers and Redirects
+Cloudflare Pages uses special files in the `public/` directory:
-- Custom headers for security and caching
+- `public/_headers` - Custom HTTP headers for security and caching
-- Redirects and routes (if needed)
+- `public/_redirects` - URL redirects (create if needed)

+These files are automatically copied to the build output and processed by Cloudflare Pages.

 ## Environment Variables